-John Simmons and other families (approximately 2,000 individuals at the time) also presented a letter to the Chairman of RRC containing sixty-eight pages of signatures and citing findings of explosive levels of methane gas under certain homes.100 RRC involvement began in earnest on August 23, 1995, when commission and Chevron representatives met to discuss the site.101 As much of the residents' emphasis (which led to a motion for temporary injunction against the new contractor) focused on the threat of explosive levels of methane, Chevron proposed installing several gas monitoring wells in areas where high levels of subsurface methane had been identified.102 According to Chevron, testing would "assist in identifying the source of the gas" and inform the applicability of surveying homes in the subdivision for gas concentrations.103
+John Simmons and other families (approximately 2,000 individuals at the time) also presented a letter to the Chairman of RRC containing sixty-eight pages of signatures and citing findings of explosive levels of methane gas under certain homes.
+RRC involvement began in earnest on August 23, 1995, when commission and Chevron representatives met to discuss the site.
+In the site.
+In the residents' emphasis (which led to a motion for temporary injunction against the new contractor) focused on the threat of explosive levels of methane, Chevron proposed installing several gas monitoring wells in areas where high levels of subsurface methane had been identified.
+According to Chevron, testing would "assist in identifying the source of the gas" and inform the applicability of surveying homes in the subdivision for gas concentrations.
+In 103

 Chevron presented its Methane Investigation Proposal to RRC in September 1995.
-The proposal called for three gas monitoring wells using push tools in areas of "highest reported gas concentrations" (as found by residents' contractors104) to take samples at two-foot intervals (vertical).105 The sample with the highest TPH reading for each well underwent additional testing for PAHs, metals, volatiles, semi-volatiles, and hazardous characteristics.106 In addition, twelve to fifteen soil borings were taken to a depth of four feet to test for lower explosive limits of methane, CO_2 , and O_2 .107 This was the first of several attempts by Chevron to measure the extent of contamination in Kennedy Heights.
+The proposal called for three gas monitoring wells using push tools in areas of "highest reported gas concentrations" (as found by residents' contractors) to take samples at two-foot intervals (vertical).
+The sample with the highest TPH reading for each well underwent additional testing for PAHs, metals, volatiles, semi-volatiles, and hazardous characteristics.
+The four feet to test for lower explosive limits of methane, $CO_2$ , and $O_2$ .
+This was the first of several attempts by Chevron to measure the extent of contamination in Kennedy Heights.
 Local residents contested the series of assumptions on which the measurements were based.
 Table 1 provides the primary concerns raised by residents during testing at the subdivision.

-We the Resident[s] in the Kennedy Heights subdivision area... have relative's [sic] that have die[d].
+We the Resident[s] in the Kennedy Heights subdivision area ... have relative's [sic] that have die[d].
 And we still have family, neighbors who are still dieing [sic] and we have children who are having, liver, kenney [sic], tum[o]rs, and heart prombles [sic] and their [sic] are more than just that of prombles [sic] that a lot's [sic] of resident and their family are having.
-And we have some children who will not grow....
+And we have some children who will not grow. ...
 I also have 4 yr's [sic] old who is in liver fluer [sic].
 Every [sic] sens [sic] he was bron [sic] he have had the liver promble[m] he bron [sic] with a pi[e]ce of his liver missing.
 Pleas[e] [w]e need your help bad[;] get us out of here.
 [T]he pepold's [sic] of Kennedy Heights need help now.